 - For Contacts, Calendar and People details use Google Accounts Sync to backup

-Note: If you are running in root or on a custom ROM, beware this procedure will remove root and relock the bootloader, so you will have to perform unlocking and rooting again separately.
+Note: If your device is rooted or it is on a custom ROM, beware this procedure will remove root and relock the bootloader, so you will have to perform unlocking and rooting again separately.
 For those on custom ROMs, there is an additional ‘factory reset’ step that has to be followed after flashing (given below).

 Disclaimer: The following procedure is highly risky and there are chances that you may brick your phone or it might not perform correctly, DroidViews cannot be held responsible it that happens.
 So the user should tread cautiously and at their own risk.
 Now let us begin.

 You will get a .zip file, extract it and you should be getting a file with ‘G920TUVU2COF6’ in its name and a tar.md5 file extension.

 Presuming that you have installed the latest version of Odin (3.10.6) on your machine (if not then see above), open the application by double-clicking on Odin3 3.10.6.exe